Asylum Monologues(Launched June 2006)

 The first script created for our Actors for Human Rights project, Asylum Monologues is a first-hand account of the UK’s asylum system in the words of people who have experienced it.

 The script is regularly updated and because we have a large number of different testimonies, it can be adapted for bespoke events which may have a particular focus (e.g children in the asylum system, access to health care, etc).
 We have also developed a Scottish-specific script which was launched at the Edinburgh Fringe in 2016.
 Click here to read a report by Dr Grit Wesser about a recent Scottish Asylum Monologues event.
-We are also working on a script specifically about the challenges faced by LGBT asylum seekers in the UK which we will be launching in late 2017.
+We also launched a This Is Who I Am, specifically about the challenges faced by LGBTQI+ people in the UK asylum process in 2017, more info here.

 Launched at Amnesty International in June 2006, it has been touring the UK ever since and can be performed on request.
 Book a performance now.